 Fishing from a stand up paddle board is a new trend in the fly fishing world, and it’s catching on!
 There are lots of advantages of fishing from a stand up paddle board (SUP).
 You can get almost anywhere on the water, you avoid spooking the fish with the noiseless motion, and you can cast in any direction you like.

 If you want to have a go at fishing from a stand up paddle board, we’ve got you covered.
-We’ve put together this in-depth guide to the best fishing paddle boards around.
 Read on to discover why stand up paddle boards are so awesome, plus what to look for when buying an SUP.
 You’ll also find our reviews of the top stand up paddle boards for fishing to help you narrow down your search!

 Why You Should Try Out a Fishing Stand Up Paddle Board